-Program Code: 282 Credit Hours: 63-64 Contact Hours: 66-69 Associate Dean: Robert Marsh Faculty Contact: Fred Harrington
+Program Code: 282 Credit Hours: 60-61 Contact Hours: 61-64 Associate Dean: Robert Marsh Faculty Contact: Fred Harrington

-North Central's Associate of Applied Science in Computer Networking provides students with both academic study and hands-on experience.
+North Central's Associate of Applied Science in Computer Networking provides students with both academic study and hands-on experience along with the opportunity for Microsoft certifications.
 Through the College's membership in the Microsoft Developers Network Academic Alliance (MSDNAA), students have access to Microsoft's complete line of computer networking products.
-The hands-on activities help students prepare for certification as a Microsoft Certified Technology Specialist (MCTS) or Microsoft Certified IT Professional (MCITP) Server Administrator or Enterprise Administrator.
-With the recent addition of Cisco routers and switches, students will gain the knowledge and experience needed to take the Cisco Certified Network Associate (CCNA) examination.
+The hands-on activities help students prepare for certification as a Microsoft Technology Associate (MTA) up to Microsoft Certified IT Professional (MCITP).

-Program requirements may be waived with documented equivalent vendor certifications (e.g., Net+, MCTS or CCNA) for any class below IT 122 with program coordinator approval.
-Any 100-level or higher course may be used to meet the 63 credit minimum requirement for a degree if any program requirements are waived.
+Program requirements may be waived with documented equivalent vendor certifications (e.g., Net+, MCSA, CNE, MCP, CCNA), for all IT courses below IT 200, with advisor approval.
+Any 100-level or higher course may be used to meet the 60-credit minimum requirement for a certificate if any program requirements are waived.

+Open Entry/Self-Paced: North Central offers computer networking courses in an open-entry (OE) self-paced format.
+This format enables students to start courses after the normal semester and work at a pace agreed upon by the student and the instructor.
+Open lab time is scheduled for daytime and evening access to facilitate student work schedules.
+The College's networking lab is designed for networking activities using routers, switches, multiple servers and multiple operating systems in hard box and virtual environments.

-General Education Requirements 16-17 Credit Hour
+General Education Requirements 16-17 Credit Hours

 ENG 111 English Composition I 3

 ENG 112 English Composition II 3

 B 104 Business Math or any MTH course 100 or above 3 or 4

 COM Any COM course 3

 OAS 190 Employability Skills 1

 SOC Any Social Science course 3

-Program Requirements 31 Credit Hours
+Program Requirements 34 Credit Hours

 CIS 100 Introduction to Computers 3

+CIS 104 Intro Programming Logic 3

 CIS 140 Introduction to Linux/UNIX 3

-IT 101 OE Network + 3 2 2
+IT 101 OE Network + 3

 IT 102 OE Networking Essentials 2

 IT 112 OE Microsoft Windows Workstations 2

 IT 122 OE Microsoft Windows Servers 2

 IT 130 OE Windows Network Infrastructure 2.5

 IT 150 OE Windows Directory Services 2.5

-IT 160 OE Advanced Hardware and Routing 3

 IT 161 OE Introductory Digital Logic 2

 IT 221 OE Designing Windows Networks 6

+IT 222 Network Security Fundamentals 3

-Program Electives 16 Credit Hours
+Program Electives Select 6 credits from any CIS courses 10 Credit Hours 6

-Must select 6 credits from the following Operating System Ele

-CIS 120 PC Operating Systems I 3

-CIS 121 PC Operating Systems II 3

-CIS 240 Linux/UNIX System Administration 3

-Must select 6 credits from the following Programming Langua iges Electives:

-CIS 104 Introduction to Programming Logic 3

-CIS 105 Visual BASIC Programming I 3

-CIS 115 C++ Programming I 3

-CIS 145 ePortal Development 3

-CIS 205 C++ Programming II 3

-CIS 215 Database Design and Management 3 3 3 3

-CIS 220 Visual BASIC Programming II 3